masseyke/rally-tracks-ingest/http_logs_baseline/README.md

 ## HTTP logs baseline noop pipeline

 Track that indexes HTTP logs with an ingest node pipeline with a processor that never mutates the document.
-This differs from the "no pipeline" track such that this track also accounts for the overhead needed to run a pipeline.

 Much like the base [http logs](https://github.com/elastic/rally-tracks/tree/master/http_logs) track, this track is also  based on the [Web server logs from the 1998 Football world cup](http://ita.ee.lbl.gov/html/contrib/WorldCup.html).